GenericMappingTools/gmt/doc_modern/rst/source/pslegend.rst

 --------

-When attributes are not provided, or extended symbol information (for symbols taking more than just an overall size) are not given as comma-separated quantities, **pslegend** will provide the following defaults:
+When attributes are not provided, or extended symbol information (for symbols taking more than just an overall size) are not given as comma-separated quantities, **legend** will provide the following defaults:

 Front: Front symbol is left-side (here, that means upper side) box, with dimensions 30% of the given symbol size.